storyblok/storyblok-nuxt-2/README.md

 }
 ```

 > ⚠️ This SDK uses the Fetch API under the hood.
-If your environment doesn't support it, you need to install a polyfill like [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch).
+As this package only runs in engines using node <17.0.0 and it doesn't support it, we configured for you a ponyfill [fetch-ponyfill](https://github.com/qubyte/fetch-ponyfill).
 More info on [storyblok-js-client docs](https://github.com/storyblok/storyblok-js-client#fetch-use-polyfill-if-needed---version-5).

 #### Options